Captain Tsubasa: Reception and legacy

-The manga series had a circulation of 70 million volumes within Japan by 2008.
-The manga has sold over 82 million copies worldwide by 2018.
+The manga series had a circulation of 70 million volumes within Japan by 2008, 82 million copies worldwide by 2018, and had over 90 million copies in circulation worldwide by 2023.
 In 2001, the anime series was ranked 49th in Animage's "Top 100" anime productions list.
 The anime adaptation has also been very popular in Japan.
-In 2005, Japanese television network TV Asahi conducted a "Top 100" online web poll and nationwide survey: Captain Tsubasa placed forty-first in the online poll and thirtieth in the survey.
-In 2006, TV Asahi conducted another online poll for the top one hundred anime and Captain Tsubasa placed sixteenth on "The Celebrity List".
+In 2005, Japanese television network TV Asahi conducted a "Top 100" online web poll and nationwide survey: Captain Tsubasa placed 41st in the online poll and thirtieth in the survey.
+In 2006, TV Asahi conducted another online poll for the top one hundred anime and Captain Tsubasa placed 16th on "The Celebrity List".
 The third television series was also highly popular in 2002, earning high ratings.Captain Tsubasa has inspired prominent footballers such as Hidetoshi Nakata, Alessandro Del Piero, Fernando Torres, Zinedine Zidane, Lionel Messi, Alexis Sánchez and Andrés Iniesta to play football and choose it as a career.
 It also influenced Stephen Chow's film Shaolin Soccer (2001) and a line of Adidas running shoes.
 Manga group Clamp have also produced dōjinshi works related with the Captain Tsubasa characters.

 In 2004, when the JSDF provided humanitarian assistance in Samawah, Iraq, stickers of characters from the manga were posted on "twenty-six water wagons" which became known by the children.
 The news was reported as an example of how Japanese pop culture could have positive results for "cultural diplomacy and regional promotion."

 A bronze statue of Tsubasa Oozora was erected in the neighborhood of the anime's creator in Katsushika, Tokyo in spring 2013.
 Tsubasa and Misaki appeared in the video for the Tokyo 2020 Olympics at the closing ceremony for the 2016 Summer Olympics.
 Tsubasa and Misaki performed their twin shot in one scene and Tsubasa appeared on his own later with his signature overhead kick.
 In a match from Japan for the 2018 FIFA World Cup, the Japanese fans held a tifo featuring an illustration from the manga with multiple messages that supported the team.